 News of Note

-Stacey is truly excited and grateful to have been named as a 2021 Super Lawyer in the areas of estate planning and probate!
+Stacey is truly excited and grateful to have been named as a 2021 and 2022 Super Lawyer in the areas of estate planning and probate!
 Super Lawyers is a national attorney rating service that selects lawyers based on peer review and professional achievement.
 The selection process is rigorous, and the results produce a list of some of best attorneys in their chosen fields.
 Only 5% of attorneys are named a Super Lawyer.

 As stated on the Super Lawyers website: “Peer nominations and evaluations are combined with independent research.
 Each candidate is evaluated on 12 indicators of peer recognition and professional achievement.
 The objective is to create a credible, comprehensive and diverse listing of outstanding attorneys that can be used as a resource for attorneys and consumers searching for legal counsel.
 Since Super Lawyers is intended to be used as an aid in selecting a lawyer, we limit the lawyer ratings to those who can be hired and retained by the public.”